Jahnavi-Anand/PORTFOLIO/README.md

 ## Overview

-This repository contains the source code for Jahnavi Anand's portfolio website.
+This repository contains the source code for my portfolio website.
 The website is built using HTML, CSS, JavaScript, and the Django web framework.
-It showcases Jahnavi's skills, projects, and provides a means for visitors to contact her.
+It showcases my skills, projects, and provides a means for visitors to contact me.

 ## Features